 Followers – Add followers to any task and they will receive notifications about updates to the task.

-Guests – Add guests to the task but only as a “guest member”.
+Guests – Add guests to the task but only as an “invite guest”.
 You will do that by typing the guest’s email, he or she will then receive an automated email with a direct link to the particular task detail you would like them to be involved in.
 The member DOES NOT have to register for LogicalPlan.

 Priority and Workflow – You can individually set the Priority of the task and the stage of the Workflow.